./ahmedhashim

 lazygit

-If I require a desktop GUI in order to scroll around & have full mouse capabilities, then i’ll quickly fire up a Git WebUI server for a visual interface:
+If I need a desktop GUI to scroll around & have full mouse capabilities, then I’ll quickly fire up a Git WebUI server for a visual interface:

 git webui